thibault/cofr/README.md

 It means that even if an attacker could get access to the Cofr data file, they would not be able to decrypt the data unless they also get their hand on your **Trezor wallet seed**.
-Cofr data files are perfectly safe to backup on Dropbox, Google Drive or any other cloud service, even unencrypted ones.
+Cofr data files are perfectly safe to backup on Dropbox, Google Drive or any other cloud service.

 The encryption used by Cofr is very similar to the one used in SatoshiLab's password manager, and [described in this